top of page

 We sometimes hear water filter nay-sayers in Almeria state, "I've drunk the water for years with no problems."

-By 'problems', what they tend to mean is that they didn't get a stomach upset or diarrhea after drinking water that's contaminated with bacteria, parasites or viruses.
+By 'problems', they often mean they didn't experience stomach upset or diarrhea after drinking water contaminated with bacteria, parasites, or viruses.

-Protecting your health with safe drinking water is critical - it's not just about taste and smell.
+However, many other contaminants can negatively impact health over the long term.
+Protecting your health with safe drinking water is critical.
+It's not just about taste and smell.

 With so many domestic water filters to choose from, knowing which home water filtration system will suit your needs can be difficult.

-We explain the pros, cons and limitations of the three most popular filter technologies - Reverse Osmosis (RO), Activated Carbon (charcoal), and Sediment Filters - to help you understand which may be the best solution for you.
+We explain the pros, cons, and limitations of the three most popular filter technologies: Reverse Osmosis (RO), Activated Carbon (Charcoal), and Sediment Filters.
+This will help you understand which may be the best solution for you.

 Reverse Osmosis (RO) Filters